 10 km from the city this museum at Edappally was the brainchild of industrialist and philanthropist, R Madhavan Nair.
 The sculptures in the museum depict the history of Kerala through the Neolithic Age to the Modern Age.
 The one hour light and sound show depict Kerala's journey through the past to the present day.
 There is a gallery of contemporary and miniature paintings holding over 200 pieces of art.

 It is India's first European church built in 1503 by a group of Portuguese.
 The Portuguese explorer Vasco Da Gama was buried here in 1524.
 14 years later his remains were taken back to Lisbon, however, his tombstone remains intact.
 Regular services are conducted on all days of the week in English and Malayalam at the church.

 Fort Kochi Beach

 The Fort Kochi beach with its Chinese fishing nets and wonderful sunsets is a place you must visit when you are in Kochi.
-A colourful carnival on the New Years Eve attracts a number of tourists to the beach.
+A colorful carnival on the New Years Eve attracts a number of tourists to the beach.
 You can even get roadside restaurateurs to cook these catches for you the way you like!
 Take a stroll along the lovely beach or race with the crabs; watch the waves and feel totally at bliss.

-Named after the viceroy of India, Lord Willingdon, this 775 acre island was created from the soil dredged up while deepening Kochi's Harbour in 1928.
+Named after the viceroy of India, Lord Willingdon, this 775-acre island was created from the soil dredged up while deepening Kochi's Harbour in 1928.
 This engineering feat was led by Sir Robert Bristow.
 The island lies between mainland Ernakulam and Mattancherry.
 The island houses the Cochin Port Trust and the headquarters of the Southern Naval Command.
-Luxury hotels such as the Taj Malabar, the Trident Hilton and Casino Hotel are also built on the island.
+Luxury hotels such as the Taj Malabar, the Trident Hilton, and Casino Hotel are also built on the island.